Learn About Carpal Tunnel Syndrome

 MEDICINES

 Medicines used to treat carpal tunnel syndrome include nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen.
 Corticosteroid injections can be given into the carpal tunnel area to relieve symptoms.
+These treatments usually give only temporary relief.

 SURGERY

 Carpal tunnel release is a surgical procedure that cuts into the ligament that is pressing on the nerve.
-Surgery is successful most of the time but depends on how long you've had the nerve compression and its severity.
+Surgery is successful most of the time, but depends on how long you've had the nerve compression and its severity.

 Who are the top Carpal Tunnel Syndrome Local Doctors?